-In the example below our house plan lies across 4 pages given our current print settings.
+In the example below, the office plan lies across 9 pages given our current print settings.

 The top-left page of the array of pages that contain the drawing is printed as page 1.
 The remaining pages are then printed, starting with the page to the right of page 1, and proceeding from top left to bottom right across each row.